plone/documentation/docs/classic-ui/viewlets.md

     """
     Make sure TinyMCE viewlet is forced to be in Plone HTML <head> viewletmanager.

-    For some reason, runnign in our viewlets.xml has no effect so we need to fix this by hand.
+    For some reason, running in our viewlets.xml has no effect, so we need to fix this by hand.
     """

     # Poke me like this: for i in storage._hidden["Isle of Back theme"].items(): print i